 Chinese dumplings come in various shapes, sizes, with different fillings and with different ways of cooking.
 You can simply boil, or steam or pan-fry or deep-fry them.
-I already have previous posts about the first three methods of cooking dumplings, so I thought I would post a recipe about the deep-fried chinese dumplings.
+I already have previous posts about the first three methods of cooking dumplings, so I thought I would add another recipe to my collection of chinese dumplings recipes.
 This time, I used a completely different filling which you might never have heard before, but is a very popular and common chinese recipe.
 I will be using eggs and green chives as filling(韭菜炒鸡蛋 jiucai chaojidan), and I can tell you that this type of filling is the easiest and quickest dumpling filling ever!
 AND the dumplings wrapping method I will be using is so simple that it won’t take a long time to make these dumplings, esp. if you are doing alone.
 As usual, you can freeze them before keeping them in plastic bags in the fridge.
-I always make lots and keep in freezer bags .
-Remember to let your chinese dumplings freeze well, and get hard.
+I always make lots and keep in freezer bags :D. Remember to let your chinese dumplings freeze well, and get hard.
 Otherwise if you just put them directly in the plastic bag without freezing, you will end up with big balls of dough instead as they will stick to one another.
 So, here is my step-by-step guide to my crispy chinese dumplings!

 (Check out my other Dumplings recipes!)